 • I sometimes don’t know which compartment I put an item in.
 Because the “front” and the “back” of my Bottle Sacoche look identical, I don’t know if I put my chapstick in one or the other.
 I have to check both.
 Oops.

-• I think the puffer strap would’ve suited me better for weight management.
+• I think the wider puffer strap would’ve suited my shoulders and back better for weight management.

 Why you might want it